daongochuy2516/ESP32WakeOnLanSinricPro/README.md

 ### 2. Initial Configuration

-After the first boot, the device will enter AP mode:
+- Press and hold the button for more than 5 seconds — the device will enter AP mode.
 1. Connect to the Wi-Fi network named `ESP32-SinricProWol` with password `12345678`
 2. Open a web browser and navigate to http://192.168.4.1
 3. Fill in the required configuration: